 Your Mind Is Lying to You (Sometimes)

-Here’s one of the biggest lessons I learned:
+Here’s one of the biggest lessons I learned: Your feelings are not facts.
+Even if you feel something doesn’t mean it is true.

 Once I spiraled for two hours just because my partner replied with “hmm.”
+I thought — he’s bored of me, this is the end.
+Turns out… he was just tired.

 So next time you’re overthinking, ask yourself: